 If you’ve ever gone outside before sunrise, you’ve likely noticed dew on the grass or on your car windows.
 This is condensation.
-While we may have learned the basics of this naturally-occurring phenomenon in science class, we may need a quick refresher.
+While we may have learned the basics of this naturally occurring phenomenon in science class, we may need a quick refresher.

-When temperature and humidity conditions reach dew point, moisture can condense on the underside of metal roofing and potentially cause water damage to the inside of your building.
+When temperature and humidity conditions reach dew point, moisture can condense on the underside of metal roofing and potentially cause water damage to the inside of your customer’s building.
 Those drips from ceilings and surface moisture occur when warm air comes in contact with the cooler roofline or walls.

 If there is an abundance of condensation, water droplets will form and can cause damage.
 In metal buildings, there are a few possible consequences of trapped moisture in wall and roof systems:

-One patented CCM (condensation control membrane) product on the market, Drip Stop (manufactured by ABC) is a felt-like material with a rubber backer that can be applied to the back side of metal panels.
-The material literally traps and holds the moisture that results as condensation occurs.
+Your customers can consider installing Drip Stop, a patented condensation control membrane, to prevent damage from moisture.
+Drip Stop (manufactured by ABC) is a felt-like material with a rubber backer that can be applied to the back side of metal panels.
+The material literally traps and holds the moisture resulting from condensation.
 When conditions change, the ambient air temperature usually rises, thereby raising the dew point.
-The moisture is then released from the DripStop material back into the air in the form of normal humidity.
+The moisture is then released from the Drip Stop material back into the air in the form of normal humidity.
 Drip Stop can be applied to the back of metal coils (either Galvalume® Plus or painted) and then the metal can be roll-formed onto panels.

-There’s really no need for the damaging effects of condensation to put a damper on your metal building project.
-With a simple solution like DripStop, there’s a better way to protect your assets and prevent costly and time-consuming repairs.
+There’s no need for the damaging effects of condensation to put a damper on your customer’s metal building project.
+With a simple solution like Drip Stop, you customers can protect their assets and prevent costly and time-consuming repairs.